 This expository writing course emphasizes effective communication and critical thinking skills.
 Students will practice writing that reflects logical topic development in addition to appropriate style and grammar.
 Writing topics are based on selected readings and student experiences.
 Through their writing and their reading students will learn how the interactions among a writer’s purposes, audience expectations, subjects, genre conventions, and the resources of language contribute to effectiveness in writing.

-COP 100: Introduction to Computer Programming Principles I
+CGS 1079 Introduction to Computer Programming Principles I (3 cr.)

-In this course students will develop computational thinking skills to find, analyze, and study information.
-Fundamental concepts of computing and networking are explored along with basic programming principles.
+In this course students will develop computational thinking skills to find, analyze, and study data and work with large data sets to analyze, visualize, and draw conclusions from trends.
 Students will analyze the impact technological solutions have on their community, society, and the world.

 Virtual offerings in the program deliver these skills via an engaging digital environment, taught by qualified instructors with experience in online learning.
 International students benefit from the same online tools as domestic students, including:

 International dual enrollment students must meet similar requirements to those expected of their domestic counterparts, including:

 · Holding a 3.0 unweighted GPA (or its equivalent, on the home country’s designated scale);